Bass trumpet: Notation

 The bass trumpet is usually notated in the treble clef.
-The bass trumpet in C sounds one octave lower than written, the bass trumpet in E♭ sounds a major sixth lower than written and the bass trumpet in B♭ sounds a major ninth lower than written.
+The bass trumpet in C sounds one octave lower than written, the bass trumpet in E♭ sounds a major sixth lower than written, and the bass trumpet in B♭ sounds a major ninth lower than written.
 Wagner's transpositions include bass trumpet in E, E♭, D, C, and B♭, though players often have parts for the bass trumpet transposed into C to play on the C bass trumpet.

 Performers

 In jazz music, Johnny Mandel became well known as a bass trumpet player, as well as Cy Touff and Raymond Premru in the 1950s and 1960s.
 Jazz trombonist Elliot Mason regularly plays the bass trumpet with Wynton Marsalis's Jazz at Lincoln Center Orchestra as well as in his own bands.
 Rashawn Ross regularly plays bass trumpet with the Dave Matthews Band and has performed and recorded with Usher, Ludacris, Maceo Parker, Robert Randolph, and Roy Hargrove.
 His equipment includes a silver-plated Getzen bass trumpet and a Vincent Bach Mount Vernon B♭ trumpet.

-Salsa musician and trombonist Willie Colón plays a Getzen bass trumpet on several recordings on Fania records.
+Salsa musician and trombonist Willie Colón plays a Getzen bass trumpet on several recordings on Fania Records.

 While the bass trumpet in orchestras is usually played by a trombonist, British trumpeter Philip Jones performed on the bass trumpet while employed by the Royal Opera House, Covent Garden.

 Leonhard Paul plays bass trumpet regularly with Austrian brass ensemble Mnozil Brass.
 Up until late 2006, he played a traditional rotary valve bass trumpet made by Gebr.
 Alexander of Mainz, but now plays a redesigned instrument by Schagerl.

+Chicago-based bass trumpet player Ryan Shultz plays a Getzen bass trumpet, recording and performing in the progressive jazz scene in Chicago since the 1980s.